Existence of dicritical singularities of Levi-flat hypersurfaces and holomorphic foliations: Introduction

 \section{Introduction}

-In this paper we study holomorphic foliations tangent to real-analytic Levi-flat hypersurfaces on compact complex surfaces with emphasis in the type of singularities of them.
-Singular Levi-flat hypersurfaces on complex manifolds appear in many contexts, for example the zero set of the real-part of a holomorphic function or as an invariant set of a holomorphic foliation.
-While singular Levi-flat hypersurfaces have many properties of complex subvarieties, they have a more complicated geometry and inherit many pathologies from general real-analytic subvarities.
+In this paper we study holomorphic foliations tangent to singular real-analytic Levi-flat hypersurfaces in compact complex manifolds of complex dimension two with emphasis on the type of singularities of them.
+Singular Levi-flat hypersurfaces in complex manifolds appear in many contexts, for example the zero set of the real-part of a holomorphic function or as an invariant set of a holomorphic foliation.
+While singular Levi-flat hypersurfaces have many properties of complex subvarieties, they have a more complicated geometry and inherit many pathologies from general real-analytic subvarieties.
 The interconnection between singular Levi-flat hypersurfaces and holomorphic foliations have been studied by many authors, see for example \cite{burns}, \cite{brunella}, \cite{alcides}, \cite{normal}, \cite{arturo}, \cite{generic}, \cite{arnold}, \cite{libro}, \cite{lebl}, \cite{singularlebl} and \cite{shafikov}.
-Let $M$ be a real-analytic hypersurface (with singularities) in a compact complex surface $X$.
-We emphasize that $M$ is a codimension one (real) closed subvariety.
-Also, unless specifically stated, subvarieties are analytic, not necessarily algebraic.
+Let $M$ be a real-analytic closed subvariety of real dimension 3 in a compact complex manifold $X$ of complex dimension two.
+Unless specifically stated, subvarieties are analytic, not necessarily algebraic.
+Throughout the text, the term \textit{real-analytic hypersurface} will be employed with the meaning \textit{real-analytic subvariety of real dimension 3}.
 Let us denote $M ^{*}$ the set of points of $M$ near which $M$ is a nonsingular real-analytic hypersurface. $M$ is said to be {\textit{Levi-flat}} if the codimension one distribution on $M^{*}$

+is integrable, in Frobenius sense.
+It follows that $M^{*}$ is foliated locally by immersed one-dimensional complex manifolds, the foliation defined by $T^{\mathbb{C}}M^{*}$ is called the \textit{Levi-foliation} and will be denoted by $\mathcal{L}$.
+Let $\{U_j\}_{j\in I}$ be an open covering of $X$.
+A \textit{holomorphic foliation} $\mc{F}$ on $X$ can be described by a collection of holomorphic 1-forms $\omega_j\in\Omega^{1}_{X}(U_{j})$ with isolated zeros such that